What are Shifting and Flexibility in Childhood?

 Autism Spectrum Disorder (ASD)

 Autistic children tend to be more rigid and less flexible with change and transitions.
 They are more comfortable doing things their own way.
 It can be hard for children with ASD to take other’s perspectives.
 It can also take a longer time for them to shift attention from one task to the next.
-Shift is the most challenging executive function for children on the Autism Spectrum
+Shift is the most challenging executive function for children on the Autism Spectrum.

 ADHD may prevent a child from getting started, being able to focus, and completing tasks.
 Children with ADHD may get immersed in one task and have trouble shifting to something new, especially if the new task is nonpreferred.
 This challenge is why morning routines can be so hard.
 They require shifting from one activity to the next quickly when really playing with toys would be more fun.
+Want to know if your child’s shift and flexibility issues are a sign of ADHD?
+Cadey courses are taught by licensed child psychologists and delivered in just two minutes a day.
+The ADHD course walks you through every symptom and how they may present in your child.
+Get help today.

 What to Do About Lack of Shift and Flexibility in Childhood